chitchatjs/chitchatjs/packages/cli/README.md

 ![](./images/logo/128x128.png)

-> WORK IN PROGRESS, NOT FUNCTIONAL AT THE MOMENT.
+> WORK IN PROGRESS, NOT COMPLETELY FUNCTIONAL AT THE MOMENT.
 STAY TUNED.

 ChitchatJS framework(`cjs`) is used to create, manage, and deploy machine learning or rule based voice interfaces easily.